sflavelle/writing/Begin Again/Chapters/Part 3/06 Your New Frame of Mind/5 The Great Zapfish.md

 Lux smirked.
 She seemed impressed with the effect of these special glasses on her.
 Like Callie, the hypnoshades didn't seem to drastically alter Lily's personality - it simply tweaked her allegiances.
 And though the King had apparently built in a way to enforce his will upon her, as she had seen back home, it hadn't had much adverse effect upon her.

-Though, in this bright light, she noted an odd bump forming in the ends of her tentacles...
+Though, in this bright light, she noted an odd bump forming on the ends of her tentacles...

 "This place is amazing!"
 Renki said softly, staring up at the scenery around them.